penguinite/onbox/docs/design.md

 object for normal text messages.
 And I might do that in the future, but not now.
 I feel like that'd require a re-write of a LOT of code, and I don't feel like doing that today.

+## Arrays in db_connector are literally the devil.

+In the section about Post Activities, I wanted to use an array inside of the Post table to store the post activities.
+But I decided not to do that because I simply cannot get arrays to work inside of db_connector.